About Diabetes

 Living with obesity can be hard, but we’re here to help you on your journey to better health.
 It starts with small steps that lead to big improvements.

 The American Diabetes Association’s (ADA’s) Standards of Care in Diabetes defines obesity as a disease, which means obesity results from a mixture of behavioral, environmental, and genetic factors—not just from lifestyle.
 That means there's more to managing it than lifestyle changes like healthy eating and exercise.
+Obesity is a medical condition and should be treated as one.

 Beyond diabetes, the ADA offers a vast range of resources to support you alongside your obesity care journey.
 Talk with your health care provider about the obesity care options that work best for you, which will most likely be a mixture of healthy eating, physical activity, medication, surgery, emotional well-being, and lifestyle changes.